Quantum Atomic Matter Near Two-Dimensional Materials in Microgravity: Introduction Conceptual Overview of Relevance to NASA's Mission

-To expose the underlying emergent low energy quantum behavior, the competing interactions and length scales involved (see Fig.~\ref{fig:atomsMG}) necessitate the microgravity environment of the current and future Cold Atom Laboratory (CAL) missions on the International Space Station.
 CAL has already achieved great success in producing trapped Bose-Einstein condensates (BECs) in microgravity \cite{Aveline:2020ie} and it may be possible to explore fundamentally new physical phenomena during the planned BECCAL (Bose-Einstein Condensate Cold Atom Laboratory) mission \cite{frye:epjQuantum_2021} and well beyond, as envisaged by the NASA Fundamental Physics Program.
 This approach represents our vision: to leverage ground and future NASA space-based missions in microgravity for the discovery and engineering of fundamental and exotic physical phenomena at the interface of atomic matter and two-dimensional quantum materials.

 The quantum mechanical behavior of nature (statistics, indistinguishability, Heisenberg uncertainty) is clearly on display in two fundamental physical phenomena: Quantum Reflection of particles above attractive potential tails, with no classical analog, and the formation of Bose-Einstein condensates (BEC) -- a macroscopically large coherent quantum phase of matter where the participating atoms have settled into their wave-like ground state.
 In addition to the BEC's contribution to our understanding of fundamental physics, new discoveries resulting from this research is the foundation for a wealth of applications and new technologies in precision metrology \cite{Fang:2016bq} and quantum information processing \cite{Briegel:2000jj,Henriet:2020rx}.
 For example, cold atoms have already led to the development of chip-scale atomic clocks with major performance enhancements over legacy technologies \cite{Kitching:2018nh} and the global positioning system is predicated on the precision timing resulting from such atomic clocks.
 Consequently, new technological improvements based on cold atom science have the potential to make major and broad-reaching impacts on society.